airgiraffe/SerenityBuildPlanner/README.md

-# Serenity Build Planner
+# nannerplanner
- Character Planner for Serenity 2
+ Character Planner for Requiem